QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/techniques/code_analysis.md

 <div class="row row-cols-md-2"><div>

-I'm using this version to grab every HTML comments.
+I'm using this snippet to grab every HTML comments.

 ```javascript!
 document.querySelector('html').innerHTML.replaceAll('\n', ' ').match(/<!--.*?-->/g)
 ```

-Since newlines are removed, you may use the patch below if you still need them:
+Since newlines are removed, you can use the modified version below if you still need them:

 ```javascript!
 document.querySelector('html').innerHTML.replaceAll('\n', '/n').match(/<!--.*?-->/g).map(x => x.replaceAll('/n', '\n'))
 ```
 </div><div>

-You may append this function call to remove empty comments
+You may append the snippet this to remove empty comments:

 ```javascript!
 [...].filter(r => r !== "<!---->")